 Kendra Wilkinson Officially Reveals She’s Divorcing Hank Baskett In ‘Heartbroken’ Instagram

-It’s official: Kendra Wilkinson and Hank Baskett are getting divorced.
+It’s official: Kendra Wilkinson and Hank Baskett are divorcing.
 Kendra announced the sad news on Instagram, but seems hopeful!
 Read her heartbreaking message.

 We’re so sad to hear this.
 Kendra Wilkinson, 32, just told her fans that she and Hank Baskett, 35, are making their split permanent.
 Yes, they are getting divorced — and they’re doing it today, April 6.
 Kendra had nothing but good things to say about her husband of eight years, the father of their two beautiful children.
 From the sweet photo she posted alongside the message, it’s clear that he feels the same way.